 - Ruby Bridges Walk to School Day

 Walking School Bus

 We have had 3 walking school bus routes for several years now.
-During the Jog-a-thon last year, we used these routes to ‘hide’ the paver stones for the scavenger hunt.
+During the Jogathon during the pandemic, we even used these routes to ‘hide’ the paver stones for the scavenger hunt – remember?
+Was walking along them hard?
 Did you realize how close and convenient these routes are to get to school?
 If so, join us in walking this year!!
 We need to reestablish ‘drivers’ for making the bus routes functional!!!

 Since this process is becoming increasingly hard with schedule changes and such, we would like to slightly shift the concept to walkpools – similar to carpools where parents take turns walking with some of the neighborhood kids to/from school and coordinate amongst each other who’s walking which day.
 Please sign up to be placed on the email distribution list for each of the routes!
 No route along the way where you are coming from?
 No problem – let us know where you are walking from and we will see if there are others interested in this area also.

 Parents are welcome, but not required, to join the walk the whole way – it however is a great community building activity also!
 Parent volunteers are the engine behind the Walking School Bus/Walkpool!!

 Volunteering is easy and rewarding.
 Just let us know what time you usually leave your house and the route you take to school and we will help find other parents to share the route with you.